 I’ve always felt strongly that one of my greatest strengths as a writer and political commentator, is having grown up in the north.
-I was born in Prince George, and grew up among the pine and spruce forests in a rural area north of the city, up on ‘the Hart’ - in fact, I spent my childhood playing among the very trees, lakes and rivers that I now find myself trying to save.
+I was born in Prince George, and grew up among the pine and spruce forests in a rural area outside the city, in fact, I spent my childhood playing among the very trees, lakes and rivers that I now find myself trying to save.

 Since making my home on the west coast, I’ve come to see what a different perspective that background brings to the table, one distinctly coloured by my upbringing.
 I think in my recent trip home for a week on spring break, it really struck me how deep my roots are, and how a sudden surge of outrage at the state of my hometown confirmed the need for more accountability from all levels of government.

 First of all, I write this from the heart, that is my disclosure.
 I was brought to tears more than a few times during this trip simply from seeing the horrific state of some parts of my home town.
 I have not been home for over 4 years – it is not easy travelling by vehicle with my son with special needs who has a hard time sitting still for 15 minutes, nor adapts well to rapid changes in environment – the main reason for not being home in so long when the driving time is 8 hours plus.
 So my view of Prince George after so much time, I think is an accurate view of what a stranger might encounter driving through the main highway in PG.

 I must stop now, to say, nearly every politician in Prince George- municipal or provincial- should be incredibly ashamed of themselves to allow this fine, historical city to have declined in such a matter.
 I have always felt politicians should set the example, the standard, by which we strive to follow.
 Again, sadly, those who govern and represent Prince George have failed on many levels for nearly a decade.